Is It Legal To Be Fired Without Notice?

 “It’s not that the union employee would have the right to pursue a wrongful termination claim in court,” explains Smallets.
 “Rather, it’s that their union would have the right to pursue whatever remedies their collective bargaining agreement allows the union to pursue on the employee’s behalf, which is typically some kind of grievance procedure.”

-While an employer is generally under no obligation to give notice of termination, if an employee believes their termination happened for an illegal reason—discrimination, retaliation—then the employee may be able to point to the employer’s failure to warn them about their behavior and give them an opportunity to improve as evidence that an impermissible motive affected the decision.
+While an employer is generally under no obligation to give notice of termination, if an employee believes their termination happened for an illegal reason, then the employee may be able to point to the employer’s failure to warn them about their behavior… as evidence that an impermissible motive affected the decision.

 Sonya L. Smallets

-A third exception to at-will employment kicks in if your employer is conducting a layoff that meets the requirements of the federal Worker Adjustment and Retraining Notification (WARN) Act.
-Under WARN, employers with 100 or more employees must provide 60-day notice of a plant closing or mass layoff.
+A third exception to at-will employment kicks in if your employer is conducting a layoff that meets the requirements of the Worker Adjustment and Retraining Notification (WARN) Act.

-Smallets notes that California and other states have laws like the federal statute requiring a notice period for layoffs, though the time periods will vary.
+Smallets notes that California and other states have laws like the federal statute requiring a notice period for layoffs, though time periods vary.

 The final major exception to at-will employment is getting fired for an illegal reason.
 Some of the major categories of unlawful termination include: